 This one might put a few of you dog-park-regulars on edge.
 But let’s face facts: Dog parks are filled with opinionated people who condone the behaviors of their out-of-control dogs.
-Sure, there are also smart and considerate dog owners at the park as well, but some days at the dog park can be a scary commentary on the dog-owning public!
+Sure, there are also smart, savvy and considerate dog owners at the park as well, but some days at the dog park can be a scary commentary on the dog-owning public!

 The good news is that there is just one very simple way to avoid all these dog park problems: Pack up your pup and leave!

 If your Weim is being bullied or if your dog is bullying another dog, leave.
 If you have a shy dog and the dog park is overly crowded, leave.
 If you see a situation escalating and other people do not see it the same way, leave.
 If conversations make you uncomfortable or you see lawsuits waiting to happen, leave.
 If your dog just isn’t having a good time, leave.
 If the energy seems “off” for some reason that you can’t put your finger on — leave!

 Photo courtesy of Trailing Friday.